 This species is comfortable resting on tall reeds and grasses in marshes, ponds or by creeks and stream.
 Sometimes it will raise its abdomen straight up in the air while perched; other times it will lay flat.
-Sometimes it holds its forewings upward while flattening its hindwings, which is somewhat unusual for dragonflies at rest.
+Sometimes it holds just its forewings upward while flattening its hindwings, a position that is somewhat unusual for dragonflies.

-Adults hunt for insects among the waters and surrounding vegetation.
+Adults hunt for insects among nearby water and the surrounding vegetation.
 Males and females fly together as she lays her fertilized eggs just under the water's surface.
-Larval naiads hatch underwater where they spend their time eating and growing.
-They will molt several times and then crawl out of the water to finally molt into a winged adult on land.
+After hatching, the young naiads spend their time eating and growing underwater.
+They will molt several times and then crawl out of the water to finally develop into a winged adult on land.